NICTA is a company limited by guarantee. Its members comprise:

 NICTA's alliance partners are:

 NICTA’s five research laboratories are located in Sydney, Canberra, Melbourne and Brisbane.
 In Sydney, NICTA’s Executive Offices and one research laboratory are located at the Australian Technology Park (ATP) in Eveleigh.
 Another research facility is located at the University of New South Wales (UNSW) Kensington campus.
 The Canberra laboratory is located on London Circuit, Canberra City.
-The Melbourne facility is at the University of Melbourne campus, and the Brisbane laboratory is located at the University of Queensland.
+The Melbourne facility is located in West Melbourne, and the Brisbane laboratory is located in Spring Hill, Brisbane.

 Two external advisory groups also support the board with senior international membership: